Python-GIS-book/site/source/back-matter/md/glossary.md

 Programming language
   A set of exact and unambiguous instructions that can be understood by the computer.

+Script
+  A Python script is a collection of commands in a file that can be executed like a program.

 Semantics
-  The meaning of an element in a programming language.
+  The exact meaning of a component in a programming language, such as a statement or a function.
 For example, the `len()` function in Python is used to determine the length of a data structure that is defined in memory.

 Software
   Another name for a {term}`program`.